• Skip to primary navigation

 7 small sausages in a black cast-iron skillet.
 Fake fried eggs, hoagie rolls, ketchup, and mustard are around it.

-• Vegan sausage pasta – Serve over your choice of pasta with our homemade marinara sauce, caramelized carrot pasta sauce, or vegan cashew alfredo sauce.
-See our roundup of vegan pasta recipes for even more tasty pasta ideas.
+If you are a fan of pasta, consider using these sausages in your favorite vegan pasta recipes.
+Serve over your choice of pasta with homemade marinara sauce, caramelized carrot pasta sauce, or vegan cashew alfredo sauce.

 7 small sausages in a black cast-iron skillet.
 A Fork is pierced in one of them.
 Fake fried eggs, hoagie rolls, ketchup, and mustard are around it.